florianbress/CodeRed-Universal/README.md

 # CodeRed Universal v1.0.0

 A bare-bones template to get your started in Unreal Engine 3 modding that can be used in any game.
+When you open this project you WILL have a bunch of errors, you must add your own SDK and configure it as such.
+The included "PlaceholderSDK" is just an example.
+Everything you need to know is described via comments throughout the projects source.

 #### Requirements